Sep. 2022, revise texts for DOSBox v0.74-3.

 dir *.exe command to list only the files with the execute program file extension.
 You will see at least two files listed,

 install.exe by typing

 install.
-It should run and a Sierra On-Line Game Install/Setup Program dialog should appear.
+It should load, and the Sierra On-Line Game Install/Setup Program dialog will appear.
 Press

 Enter to skip the text.

 In the menu titled Installation Choices will have a list of hardware selections.
 Use the keyboard arrow keys ⬆️+⬇️ to highlight the menu items and press Enter to select.